carlosgarciaprieto/GSAfishercombined/README.md

+# GSAfisherCombined
+## Definition
-# Provides the p-value for a joint test of association between a phenotype and a set of genetic variants (SNPs) by combining marginal p-values using the Fisher method.
+Provides the p-value for a joint test of association between a phenotype and a set of genetic variants (SNPs) by combining marginal p-values using the Fisher method.
 See Fisher, R.A.
 (1925) Statistical Methods for Research Workers.
 ## Installation
 ### From GitHub
 ```r